draggsconnor/BlipKit/manual/waveforms.md

 	</div>
 </div>

-Waveform phases are wrapped into `BKData` objects.
+Custom waveforms are wrapped into `BKData` objects.
 These objects can then be set to multiple tracks as `BK_WAVEFORM` pointer attributes.

 *Like all `BKData` objects, they must exist as long as some tracks are using them.
-The example below declares it on the stack which is only for demonstration.
-Declare it globally or wrap it into another object which exists outside of the stack.*
+In the code below the declaration is on the stack only for demonstration.
+They should be declared globally or wrapped into other objects which exist outside of the stack.*

 {% highlight c %}
 BKInt numPhases = 13;